 And if your answer to the opening question tells you that you just might need a plan, tracking each month will help you be much more intentional about everything you do, “you can do your business on purpose instead of just doing things and hoping for the best.”
 And it gives you the opportunity to reinvent yourself as often as you need to until “you find the magic combination that works”.

-Make 2016 the year that you make a financial plan and stick to it so you can enjoy the rest of your life and move forward with your business.
+Make a goal this year that financial plan is established or revisited and stick to it so you can enjoy the rest of your life and move forward with your business.
 It’s easy to do with Shannon’s New School of Finance DIY online courses for Sole Proprietors (I took all four modules and can attest to the greatness of her information and how easy and fun she makes it).
 For more information check out her website, The New School of Finance.